sjcy2704/clubs/README.md

 and **Back-end**.

 Change directory to each of the folder using the commands `cd Front-End` and `cd Back-end`.
-On each folder run the following command to install the dependencies
+On each folder, run the following command to install the dependencies

 ```